sophiapeach7/FBCE-Image-Processing/README.md

 "_dir_intermediate_" and "WORKING BACKGROUND" folders are not present in GitHub directory but are created and deleted during execution, if required.
 Their names still have to be present in their respective paths.

-Java cannot run ImageClean.m directly, therefore, it needs to be invoked by another Matlab script.
-RunMatlabClean_.m invokes program ImageClean.m from the GitHub folder.
+Java cannot run ImageClean.m directly, therefore, it needs to be invoked by another MATLAB script.
+RunMatlabClean_.m invokes program ImageClean.m located in the GitHub folder.
 Therefore, the directory to ImageClean.m has to be changed in RunMatlabClean_.m, if it does not correspond to the default path.

 SaveAsMovie_.jar plugins will need to be updated.
 To do that go to Menu>Help>Update..., and add the following URLs via "Manage update sites">"Add update site":
 	https://sites.imagej.net/Template_Matching/